jstagge/reproduc_hyd/ReadMe.md

 For any description of this methodology, please use the following citation (s):

-* Stagge, J.H., Rosenberg, D.E., Abdallah, A.M., Akbar, A., Attallah, N., and James, R. (In review) "A survey tool to assess and improve data availability and research reproducibility."
+* Stagge, J.H., Rosenberg, D.E., Abdallah, A.M., Akbar, A., Attallah, N., and James, R. (2019) "Assessing data availability and research reproducibility in hydrology and water resources."
 Scientific Data.
 [In review, preprint](https://github.com/jstagge/reproduc_hyd/blob/master/assets/stagge_et_al_reproducibility_preprint.pdf)

 * Stagge, J.H., Abdallah, A.M., and Rosenberg, D.E.
-(2018) "jstagge/reproduc_hyd: Source code accompanying "A survey tool to assess and improve data availability and research reproducibility" doi: 10.5281/zenodo.1467417
+(2018) "jstagge/reproduc_hyd: Source code accompanying "Assessing data availability and research reproducibility in hydrology and water resources" doi: 10.5281/zenodo.1467417

 ## Authors